tensorflow/tfx/docs/tutorials/tfx/airflow_workshop.md

 brew install git
 ```

+Depending on
-MacOS sometimes has problems forking threads when running Airflow, depending on
+the configuration, MacOS sometimes has problems forking threads when running Airflow.
-the configuration.
 To avoid those problems you should edit your
 `~/.bash_profile` and add the following line to the end of the file:

 ```bash
 export OBJC_DISABLE_INITIALIZE_FORK_SAFETY=YES
 ```

-## Tutorial materials
+## Tutorial material

-The code for this tutorial is available at:
+The code for this tutorial is available at
 [https://github.com/tensorflow/tfx/tree/master/tfx/examples/airflow_workshop](
 https://github.com/tensorflow/tfx/tree/master/tfx/examples/airflow_workshop)

-The code is organized by the steps that you're working on, so
+The tutorial code is organized by the steps that you're working on; so
 for each step you'll have the code you need and instructions
 on what to do with it.

-The tutorial files include both an exercise and the solution to
+The tutorial files include both, an exercise and the solution to
-the exercise, in case you get stuck.
+the exercise in case you get stuck.

 #### Exercise

-* taxi_pipeline.py
+* `taxi_pipeline.py`
-* taxi_utils.py
+* `taxi_utils.py`
 * taxi DAG

 #### Solution

-* taxi_pipeline_solution.py
+* `taxi_pipeline_solution.py`
-* taxi_utils_solution.py
+* `taxi_utils_solution.py`
 * taxi_solution DAG

 ## What you're doing

-You’re learning how to create an ML pipeline using TFX
+You’re learning how to create an ML pipeline using TFX.
+Google uses TFX pipelines for production ML.
+TFX pipelines
+are appropriate when:

-* TFX pipelines are appropriate when you will be deploying a production ML
+* You will be deploying a production ML
 application
-* TFX pipelines are appropriate when datasets are large
+* Datasets are large
-* TFX pipelines are appropriate when training/serving consistency is important
+* Training/serving consistency is important
-* TFX pipelines are appropriate when version management for inference is
+* Version management for inference is
 important
-* Google uses TFX pipelines for production ML

-You’re following a typical ML development process
+You’re following a typical ML development process, namely:

-* Ingesting, understanding, and cleaning our data
+* Ingesting, understanding, and cleaning your data
 * Feature engineering
-* Training
+* Training your model
-* Analyze model performance
+* Analyze your model's performance
-* Lather, rinse, repeat
+* "Lather, rinse, repeat"-ing
-* Ready for production
+* Preparing your model for production

 ### Adding the code for each step

-The tutorial is designed so that all the code is included in the files, but all
+This tutorial is designed so that all the code is included in the files.
+However, all
 the code for steps 3-7 is commented out and marked with inline comments.
 The
 inline comments identify which step the line of code applies to.
 For example,
 the code for step 3 is marked with the comment `# Step 3`.

-The code that you will add for each step typically falls into 3 regions of the
+The code that you will add for each step typically falls into 4 regions of the
 code:

 * imports